johnjones4/white-vest/Readme.md

 ![Telemetry](doc/telemetry.gif)

-White Best is a project for collecting, logging, emitting, and visualizing telemetry from a model rocket containing an inboard Raspberry Pi Zero with another Raspberry Pi receiving telemetry.
+White Vest is a project for collecting, logging, emitting, and visualizing telemetry from a model rocket containing an inboard Raspberry Pi Zero with another Raspberry Pi receiving telemetry.
 To learn more about this project, visit my [blog post](https://johnjonesfour.com/2020/10/03/model-rocket-telemetry-part-1/) documenting it.
 This project is named after the iconic [white vest that flight director Gene Kranz wore during Apollo 13](https://airandspace.si.edu/stories/editorial/gene-kranz%E2%80%99s-apollo-13-vest).

 ## Hardware